JohnSnowLabs/spark-nlp/README.md

 To use Spark NLP you need the following requirements:

-- Java 8
+- Java 8 and 11
-- Apache Spark 3.1.x (or 3.0.x, or 2.4.x, or 2.3.x)
+- Apache Spark 3.2.x, 3.1.x, 3.0.x, 2.4.x, or 2.3.x

-NOTE: Java 11 is supported if you are using Spark NLP and Spark/PySpark 3.x and above
+NOTE: Java 11 is only supported if you are using Spark NLP with Spark/PySpark 3.x and above

 **GPU (optional):**